-At the bottom we find the Lama Bianca road still snow covered; after a while we shorten going through the wood then we stop to have a rest at the Lama Bianca spring close to “Di Donato” shelter (closed in winter).
-Crossing again the road, there are some interruptions in the snow coverage; removing skis only 2-3 times and with final 500m of portage we get to the car (1110m), while some of our group, following a stream succeed on getting nearby without removing the skis.
+At the bottom we find the Lama Bianca road still snow covered; after a while, we shorten going through the wood then we stop to have a rest at the Lama Bianca spring close to “Di Donato” shelter (closed in winter).
+Crossing again the road, there are some interruptions in the snow coverage; removing skis only 2-3 times and with final 500m of the portage we get to the car (1110m), while some of our group, following a stream, succeed on getting nearby without removing the skis.

 The first time I had gone downhill the Rava della Vespa in 2015, but unfortunately in the high section the fog didn’t allow to fully enjoy it, so I wished to do it again, in the best condition.
 This time, with 7 friends of the Ski touring Group “A. Bafile” Italian Alpine Club of Florence, in the context of a 2 days journey in Maiella mountains, we succeeded on it.
 It’s a skiroute I strongly recommend: from the skiing aspect, it doesn’t have competitors, at least in the Apennine.
-To the pleasantness of the journey has contributed to be hosted by the Hotel “Parco della Maiella” at Sant’Eufemia a Maiella (PE), where we had a good time as the previous times we have been here.
+To the pleasantness of the journey has contributed being hosted by the Hotel “Parco della Maiella” at Sant’Eufemia a Maiella (PE), where we had a good time as the previous times we have been here.

 Start: Fonte Fredda (1265m)